 - Try a decaf blend of coffee if you’re longing for that coffee flavour without the kick.

-It’s hard to believe that a small cup of semi-bitter, warm milk could be having such a large effect on the eight hours you plan to sleep at night.
+It’s hard to believe that a small cup of semi-bitter, warm milk could be having such a large effect on the seven hours you plan to sleep at night.
 For a better night’s sleep, resist the urge to have that afternoon latte and just enjoy coffee in the morning hours.

 Do you have any other tricks to help you avoid caffeine?
 Share your thoughts in the comments section below.